HarshMaurya14/Automatic-Visitor-Counter-Using-8051/README.md

 ## 📌 Overview

-This project is an embedded system that automatically counts the number of people entering and exiting a room using IR sensors and an 8051 microcontroller.
-The system updates the count in real-time on a 16x2 LCD display and controls a relay-based bulb depending on occupancy.
+This project is an embedded system designed to automatically count the number of people entering and exiting a room using IR sensors and an 8051 microcontroller.
+The system updates the count in real time on a 16×2 LCD display and controls a relay-based bulb depending on occupancy.

 ---

 ## ⚙️ Features

 * Bidirectional visitor counting (Entry & Exit)
-* Real-time display on LCD
+* Real-time display on 16×2 LCD
 * Automatic light control using relay
-* Interrupt-based sensor detection (INT0 & INT1)
+* Interrupt-based detection using INT0 & INT1
 * Prevents negative counting
+* Compact and cost-effective design

 ---

 ## 🧠 Working Principle

 * Two IR sensors are placed at entry and exit.
-* When entry sensor triggers → count increments.
+* If entry sensor is triggered → count increments.
-* When exit sensor triggers → count decrements.
+* If exit sensor is triggered → count decrements.
+* The count is continuously displayed on LCD.
-* If count > 0 → bulb ON
+* If count > 0 → bulb turns ON
-* If count = 0 → bulb OFF
+* If count = 0 → bulb turns OFF

 ---

 ## 🔌 Hardware Components

-* 8051 Microcontroller
+* 8051 Microcontroller (AT89C51)
 * IR Sensor Modules (2)
-* 16x2 LCD Display
+* 16×2 LCD Display
 * ULN2003 Driver IC
 * Relay Module
-* Resistors, Potentiometer
+* Potentiometer (for LCD contrast)
+* Resistors
 * 5V Power Supply

 ---